-Plans for £75m redevelopment of Noss-on-Dart Marina submitted to council - YBW
+Plans for £75m redevelopment of Noss-on-Dart Marina granted by council - YBW

-Plans for an ambitious £75 million redevelopment of Premier Marinas' Noss-on-Dart site in Devon are being considered by South Hams District Council
+Plans for an ambitious £75 million redevelopment of Premier Marinas' Noss-on-Dart site in Devon have been granted by South Hams District Council

+South Hams District Council has approved plans for the redevelopment of Premier Marinas’ Noss-on-Dart.

+Premier Marinas purchased Noss-on-Dart in 2016.
+The site comprises 37 acres of foreshore and woodland set on the bank of the River Dart, just below Kingswear and opposite Dartmouth.
+The site was formerly the Philip & Son shipbuilding yard but has operated as a marina and boatyard since shipbuilding ceased in the late 1990s.

 Following extensive consultation, plans to redevelop Noss-on-Dart Marina in Devon have now been submitted to South Hams District Council.